martinpovolny/conductor/src/COSTS.md

 Some Use Cases
 --------------

+* As an administrator, I want to assign costs to a provider's hardware profiles
-* As a user I want to see cost estimates of deployables to run on matching providers.
+* As a user, I want to see costs for my running instances and deployables, and for instances and deployables which have run previously.
-* As a manager I want so see how much did the running of each deployable and instance cost and how it was estimated.
+* As a manager, I want to see costs for all users' running instances and deployables, and for instances and deployables which have run previously
-* As an administrator I want to assign costs to each hw profile at given provider.
+* As an administrator, I want to see costs of running a deployable on available providers

 Future usecases:
 * As a manager I want Conductor to select providers based on cost estimates.
-* As a user I want Conductor to automaticaly download costs from providers.
+* As an administrator I want Conductor to automaticaly download costs from providers.

 Design
 ------